ourylydibin/Banknote-Authentication/README.md

   - The application is containerized with Docker container and deployed with Kubernetes Engine in Google Cloud Platform.

 ## MOTIVATION
-- To gain experience in executing life-cycle of data science projects(data collection, feature engineering, feature selection, model selection, model hyper parameter tuning, and model deployment.
+- To gain experience in executing life-cycle of data science projects(data collection, feature engineering, feature selection, model selection, model hyper parameter tuning and model deployment).
+To also have knowledge of Google Cloud Platform.

--  To horn expertise on .
-It stores the data in the cloud.
+-  I have seen many times fraudulent clients bringing unauthentic banknotes to buy merchandises from my father's shop.
+We always realize the banknotes are not authentic after the client is gone because we did note have the tool to do a direct checking once the client give the banknote.
+So these events trigger my curiosity to build this king a of application.

 - Building an application using Atlas and a scrapper will help to understand a lot things about  web scrapping, how to use Atlas at the back-end and also how a python application stores and retrieves the data using MongoDb Atlas.